Supervision & Me:

 Specialism:

 When it comes to therapy and supervision work I feel that it is important to find a niche that you enjoy working in and making it your specialism.
 For me this was neurodivergence.
 Part of my experience working with Mind was supporting clients to attend therapy and I found that a lot of therapists did not know how to work with neurodivergent clients effectively.
-So when I qualified I made it my mission to shape my practice and now my supervision work in to being as neuro-affirming as possible.
+So when I qualified I made it my mission to shape my practice and now my supervision work around being as neuro-affirming as possible.
 Sharing this with my supervisees is a big passion of mine as it can make a lot of client work easier for both the therapist and the client.

 Supervision: